fbef0102/Game-Private_Plugin/L4D_插件/Map_關卡/sm_l4d_mapchanger/readme.md

 		// If 1, Enables players to vote for the next map or campaign. sm_l4d_fmc_voting_system_enabled "1"

 		// When to display vote menu to player in coop/versus/realim?
-0=When survivors leave the saferoom, 1=When final rescue starts sm_l4d_fmc_voting_system_when "1"
+		// -1=No Display, 0=When survivors leave the saferoom, 1=When final rescue starts
+		sm_l4d_fmc_voting_system_when "1"

 		// How the next campaign/map is advertised during a finale and scavenge/survival map [0 = DISABLED, 1 = HINT TEXT, 2 = CHAT TEXT]